ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

       - watch
     ~~~

     See how the `agent-kube-state-metrics` cluster role is a collection of `rules` that define what actions (`verbs`) can be done on concrete `resources` available in concrete apis (`apiGroups`).
-Also notice how the verbs are almost always `list` or `watch`, limiting to a read-only behaviour this cluster role.
+Also notice how the verbs are almost always `list` or `watch`, limiting to a read-only behavior this cluster role.

     > **BEWARE!**
     > `ClusterRole` resources are **not** namespaced, so you won't see a `namespace` parameter in them.